TannerHicks02/local-media-player/README.md

 ## Overview

 This Media Player Application allows users to select a local folder and play audio and video files directly in their browser.
 The application features a clean and user-friendly interface with collapsible sections for audio and video files, and interactive media controls, including play/pause, fast forward, and rewind functionalities.
-It also includes a space for displaying a cover image for audio files and supports time elapsed and time remaining features.

 ## Features